RudreshRaj001/c_programming/Readme.md

 │   └── project_name.c
 ├── bin/
 │   └── (compiled executables will go here)
+├── build.bat
 └── README.md
 ```

 -----

-## 🛠️ Development Workflow
+## 🛠️ Manual Development Workflow

-Follow these steps to compile and run any project in this repository.
-All commands should be run from the root directory of the project (`c_programming/`).
+Follow these steps to manually compile and run any project.
+All commands should be run from the root directory.

 ### 1\.
 Write Your Code